 - If you needed the ostomy bag, how long would you have worn it?

-- What happens at your partial colectomy (colon resection surgery)
+- What happened at your partial colectomy (colon resection surgery)?

 - Recovery and Follow-Up